How to Sell Your Course Without a Big Audience

 Now that you’ve got those tips ingrained in your mind, why not move forward to actually start scaling your income and impact by launching your own transformational online course?

-If you’re a coach or entrepreneur who’s looking for ways to stop trading time for money and create more passive income, I’d love to invite you to Course Compass, a course-membership site designed to help you launch profitable and transformational online courses.
+If you’re a coach or entrepreneur who’s looking for ways to stop trading time for money and create more passive income, join us now in the FREE Course Compass training where I teach you the 3-step process in building your own online course.
+Yes, 3 steps!

 That said, I want to remind you again that you have the potential to help SO MANY people by launching your online courses even without a big audience just yet.
 Don’t doubt yourself, love.
 The most important to believe in your product is YOU.